 The ‘cookie cutter’ approach towards recruitment needs to end.
 This neither supports business model innovation or supports the company’s ability to pursue future and strategic competitive advantages.
 Each new iteration in the company’s recruitment model needs to take into consideration the following:

-• The interview process goes both way.
-It involves impression management from both sides and is evaluated to determine if the opportunity and the candidate’s vision, values, and goals are aligned.
-The opportunity is built out of the company’s business model and influences what values, goals, and opportunities are likely to be reinforced and engaged in the future.
+The interview process goes both way.
+It involves impression management from both sides.
+The evaluation determines if the opportunity aligns with the candidate’s vision, values, and goals.
+The opportunity is built from the company’s business model.
+It influences which values, goals, and opportunities are likely to be reinforced in the future.

 Innovate Vancouver is a Technology and Business Innovation Consulting Service located in Vancouver, BC.
 Contact Innovate Vancouver to help with your new project.